MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 Before you start preparing for the POC project, we recommend you first read the [Azure Data Explorer documentation](index.yml).

 By now you should have determined that there are no immediate blockers and then you can start preparing for your POC.
-If you are new to Azure Data Explorer you can refer to [this documentation](data-explorer-overview.md) where you can get an overview of the Azure Data Explorer architecture.
+If you are new to Azure Data Explorer, you can refer to [this documentation](data-explorer-overview.md) where you can get an overview of the Azure Data Explorer architecture.

 Develop an understanding of these key concepts:

 - Azure Data Explorer and its architecture.
 - Support data formats and data sources.
 - Cluster, databases, tables, materialized views, functions as Azure Data Explorer artifacts.
-- Supported ingestion methods for ingestion wizard as well as continuous ingestion.
+- Supported ingestion methods for ingestion wizard and continuous ingestion.
 - Authentication and authorization in Azure Data Explorer.
-- Native connectors that integrate with visualization solutions such as PowerBI, Grafana, Kibana, and more.
+- Native connectors that integrate with visualization solutions such as Power BI, Grafana, Kibana, and more.
-- Creating external tables to read data from Azure SQL/SQL Server, Azure CosmosDB, Azure Monitor, Azure Digital Twin.
+- Creating external tables to read data from Azure SQL/SQL Server, Azure Cosmos DB, Azure Monitor, Azure Digital Twin.

 Azure Data Explorer decouples compute resources from storage so that you can better manage your data processing needs and control costs.
 You only pay for compute when it's in use.
 When it's not in use, you only pay for storage.
 The managed services architecture of Azure Data Explorer allows you to scale your cluster independently of your storage.
 You can scale up and down ([vertical](manage-cluster-vertical-scaling.md)), as well as scale in and out ([horizontal](manage-cluster-horizontal-scaling.md)).
-You can also manually stop, or [auto-stop](auto-stop-clusters.md), your cluster without losing your data.
+You can also manually stop, or [autostop](auto-stop-clusters.md), your cluster without losing your data.
 For example, you can scale up your cluster for heavy data processing needs or large loads, and then scale it back down during less intense processing times, or shut it down completely.
 Similarly, you can effectively scale and stop a cluster during the weekends to reduce costs.

 ### Set the goals